If you‘ve had any dental restorations in the past and want to straighten your teeth, can you get Invisalign with crowns, bridges or veneers?

 If you have crowns, bridges or veneers it's advisable to make an appointment with an Invisalign doctor so that they can assess your orthodontic case.

-During your initial appointment, they will use a state-of-the-art iTero scanner to get a digital image of your teeth and mouth.
+During your initial appointment, they will use an iTero scanner to get a digital image of your teeth and mouth.
 Using this, your dentist will be able to assess if you are eligible for treatment then create a custom treatment plan for you.
 They will also be able to talk you through the process and how your dental restorations may affect treatment.

 Throughout your appointment, you can ask as many questions as you want so that you know exactly what to expect and address any concerns.
 Then, once you have discussed and agreed to your custom plan with your Invisalign doctor, treatment can begin.

 When it comes to pricing, keep in mind that individual quotes for Invisalign will vary — you can call 866-383-0748 to find an Invisalign dentist near you who can give you a detailed price quote.

 Invisalign treatment with dental restorations like crowns, bridges or veneers is entirely possible if your Invisalign doctor decides that you are a good candidate.
 Treatment options will depend on your particular case and your eligibility will be assessed during your initial appointment.